 You all know that this year I have been having a serious case of the travel bug and to be honest, I don’t think it’s ever going to go away.
-Traveling is something that I have always wanted for myself and this year has been filled with tons of it.
+Traveling, such as deciding to Move to Portugal, is something that I have always wanted for myself and this year has been filled with tons of it.
 Of course, I’m loving it!
 My husband, Michael, also loves to travel so when we were thinking of what to do to celebrate our 3rd wedding anniversary, it only made sense for us to take a trip somewhere on our bucket list.

 As I have been dipping my toes into traveling more, I have realized that it’s a common misconception that traveling is expensive.
 That doesn’t have to be the case at all.
 Today, with the help of Expedia, I’m going to be sharing how Michael and I were able to plan our amazing anniversary trip on a budget!How To Plan Your Anniversary Trip On A Budget Click To Tweet